Divide-and-Conquer-AGO/ago-website/content/features/index.md

 ### New Gamemodes

 **Shattered Alliances**
 Shattered Alliances, the traditional gamemode where all factions start neutral with each other has returned.
-Due to certain constraints, this version still has scripts enabled.
+Due to certain constraints however, this version still has scripts enabled.

 **Randomized Start**
 If madness has overcome you, you may try the new randomized start gamemode where every single faction starts with completely randomized starting locations and armies.

 {{< gallery match="images/newGamemodes/*" >}}

-TBD - Add screenshot

 ### Misc.
 Changes
 - Added shortcut to cycle through idle characters (excluding those in a settlement/fort) on the strategy map